-The Gamma Knife consists primarily of a metal helmet, shaped to hold the head still, whilst many beams of radiation can be directed to focus on a particular point (the 'target' or 'isocentre') in the head.
-The specific target in the head is imaged via an MRI scanner (and if a vascular lesion, also an angiography machine), and then entered into a planning system.
-This provides the necessary x, y and z coordinates so that the beams can all be focused to the right area.
-The treatment is then planned to calculate the best ways of delivering radiation to the target area, with minimal radiation to nearby areas.
+The Gamma Knife machine includes a metal helmet, shaped to hold the head still so that many beams of radiation can be directed to focus on a particular point (the 'target' or 'isocentre') in the head.
+The specific target in the head is imaged via an MRI scanner (and in the case of a vascular lesion, also an angiography machine) and then entered into a planning system.
+This provides the necessary coordinates so that the beams can all be focused on the right area.
+The treatment is then planned to deliver the effective dose of radiation to the target area, with minimal radiation to nearby areas.
 The beams coincide at the fixed focal point of the tumour or lesion.
 Each beam will contribute a small dose of radiation and have a minimum impact on the tissue on its way to the target.
 However, when all the beams meet at the target point, the resulting dose has the effect of destroying the tumour.
-The treatment planning software can deal with irregular shaped tumours.
-An average procedure takes from 1-2 hours.
+The treatmentplanning software can deal with irregularly shaped tumours.
+An average procedure takes from one to two hours.
 The treatment is done as an outpatient and is usually over in half a day.